puristajs/purista/website/src/handbook/2_create-new-service.md

 ```

 If the invoked service fails for some reason, the `invoke` will throw `HandledError` or `UnhandledError`.
 There is also no input validation on the callers side.
-To ensure correct types and input, you should share the types between the two service functions or you should add explicit input validation.
+To ensure correct types and input, you should share the types between the two service functions, or you should add explicit input validation.
+The response is also only validated on the invoked service.